-This chapter is designed to introduce you to the Browser, a facility accessed from the Static Analyzer that shows specific C++ and Ada relationships.
+This chapter is designed to introduce you to the Browser, a facility accessed from the Static Analyzer that shows specific C++ relationships.
 This chapter describes what you need to run the Browser, shows you how to start it, and presents a brief overview of its main window and menus.
-To see examples of using the Browser, see Chapter 8, "Browser Tutorial for C++", page 81, and Chapter 9, "Browser Tutorial for Ada", page 97.
+To see examples of using the Browser, see Chapter 8, "Browser Tutorial for C++", page 79.